 - Demonstrate how much time the driver had to avoid the collision.

-- Evaluate the driver’s actions as he approaches the point of impact.
+- Evaluate the driver’s actions as he approached the point of impact.

-- Show the mechanism of the fatal injury inflicted upon the young victim.
+- Show the mechanism of the injury that resulted in the young victim’s death.

 Demonstrating the Reaction Time